javelit/docs/README.md

 To publish your changes to the docs site:

 1. Create a new branch containing your changes.
-2. Create a Pull Request and mark Snehan as reviewers.
+2. Create a Pull Request and mark cyrilou242 as reviewer.
 3. Once the checks have completed, checkout the Preview build.
-4. Snehan will review your changes and merge your changes into the `main` branch.
+4. cyrilou242 will review your changes and merge your changes into the `main` branch.
 5. Once merged, your changes will be live at [https://docs.streamlit.io/](https://docs.streamlit.io/).